New folders to organize forms and set user permissions

 Once you have created a folder you can then manage which users have access to it or invite new users to access it.
 Using folders, you can have a clear overview and complete control both of your projects and the users working on them in a simple and quick way.
-If you want to learn how to do this, take a look at our user manual article on folder-level user permissions.
+If you want to learn how to do this, take a look at our user manual article on inviting users and folder-level user permissions.

 Last but not least, we have added a History panel in the new data entry interface.
 Whether you want to have an overview of the date and time each data entry was added, or to monitor which user made a change on a data entry, you can use the history panel to do so.
 This feature was available in the classic forms interface and now it is available in the new data entry interface as well.

 Did you like the new additions?
 Feel free to contact us with feedback or questions!